Honors College Faculty

 Dr. Eastin’s work on illustrated editions of Virgil won her a Research Grant from the Friends of the Princeton University Library (2006-2007) to work in the exceptional Junius S. Morgan Virgil collection at Princeton.
 She has recently written an essay on seventeenth-century illustrations of Virgil’s Aeneid entitled, “The Aeneas of Virgil: A Dramatic Performance Presented in the Original Latin by John Ogilby”, to be published in the forthcoming Companion to Virgil, eds.
 Joseph Farrell and Michael J. Putnam (Blackwell 2010).

 Alex Espinoza was born in Tijuana to parents from Michoacán and was raised in suburban Los Angeles.
 After working a range of retail jobs, selling everything from eggs and furniture, to rock T-shirts and body jewelry, he earned his Master of Fine Arts (M.F.A.) from the University of California in Irvine.
-His first novel, Still Water Saints (2007) appeared simultaneously in English and Spanish and was a Barnes & Noble Discover Great New Writers selection.
-His nonfiction and book reviews have appeared in the Los Angeles Times, the New York Times Magazine and Salon.
-Espinoza was a 2009 fellow in fiction at the Bread Loaf Writers’ Conference and is also a frequent participant in Sandra Cisneros’ Macondo Writers Workshop.
-He currently teaches English and Creative Writing at Fresno State in California and is completing his second novel, about a Mexican actor in Hollywood tentatively titled, The Other Stranger (Random House, 2012).
+His first novel, Still Water Saints (2007) appeared simultaneously in English and Spanish and was a Barnes & Noble Discover Great New Writers selection, and his second novel, the Five Acts of Diego León, was published in March of 2014 by Random House.
+His nonfiction and book reviews have appeared in the Los Angeles Times, the New York Times Magazine, Salon, and on NPR's All Things Considered.
+Espinoza was a 2009 fellow in fiction at the Bread Loaf Writers’ Conference and the recipient of a 2014 fellowship in prose from the National Endowment of Arts.
+He currently teaches English and Creative Writing at Fresno State in California and is working on his next novel.

 Dr. Fraleigh has taught at CSU Fresno since 1990 and currently serves as chair of the Department of Communication.
 He has co-authored six books in the fields of freedom of expression and public speaking.
 His scholarship has focused on diverse topics including online expression, government surveillance and control of information, academic freedom, and university speech codes.
 Current research interests include the potential of social media to circumvent government censorship, and the balance between government secrecy and the public's right to know.
 Before joining the faculty at Fresno State, he taught and coached debate at Cornell, CSU Sacramento, and UC Berkeley.
 He earned a J.D.
 Degree from UC Berkeley in 1980 where he served as associate editor of the California Law Review.